What is air quality like in Bristol?

 There are legal limits set for air pollution.
 Annual mean objectives for nitrogen dioxide are set at 40μg/m3 (microgrammes per metre cubed) and hourly 200μg/m3 with a permissible 18 hours per year above the 200μg/m3 limit allowed respectively.

-Bristol regularly breaks the annual mean threshold on pollution for NO2.
+Bristol regularly breaks the annual mean air quality objective for NO2.

 Traffic – derived air pollution (NO2 and PM10) peaks at rush hour, is worse in winter, on still days and closer to main roads.